-Failures of our products or services due to design flaws and errors, component quality issues, manufacturing defects or other quality issues that may result in product liability claims and product recalls could lead to unanticipated costs or otherwise harm our business.
+Failures of our products or services due to design flaws and errors, component quality issues, manufacturing defects, network service interruptions or other quality issues that may result in product liability claims and product recalls could lead to unanticipated costs or otherwise harm our business.

 Our products are comprised of hardware and software that is technologically complex and we are reliant on third parties to provide important components for our products.
 It is possible that our products may contain undetected errors, defects or security vulnerabilities.
-As a result, our products may be rejected by our customers leading to loss of business, loss of revenue, additional development and customer service costs, unanticipated warranty claims, payment of monetary damages under contractual provisions and damage to our reputation.
+As a result, our products may be rejected by our customers or our services may be unavailable to our customers leading to loss of business, loss of revenue, additional development and customer service costs, unanticipated warranty claims, payment of monetary damages under contractual provisions and damage to our reputation.